Sunday, 9 July 2017

 • During Dolores' daily radiotherapy sessions my typical day went: Wake up, make breakfasts, try to get her to eat.
 Help her dress and walk downstairs.
 Walk the dogs.
 Drive 1 hour to hospital.
 Wait 2 hours (sometimes longer) for treatment.
 Drive back home, drop Dolores off.
 Drive 45 mins to work.
 Do 4 hours.
 Drive back.
 Sort dinner, encourage Dolores to eat something.
 Tidy the house.
 Walk the dogs.
 Bed.

 • During the 5 weeks she was in hospital the daily routine was: Wake up, no time for breakfast, walk dogs.
 Drive to work, do 6 hours, drive back home.
-Feed the dogs and let them for a pee.
+Feed the dogs and let them out for a pee.
 Drive to hospital, 2 hours visiting, drive home.
 Buy fish and chips if they were still open.
 Try to eat while answering a stream of telephone calls from Dolores friends.
 All of whom were naturally concerned, some of whom were angry at me for not promptly replying their answer phone message.
 Collapse into bed.
 Sleep for two hours.
 Spend the rest of the night at the wide-awake-club staring at the ceiling.

 Some advice, if you're calling or visiting someone with cancer or their carer: Don't expect them to want to be constantly talking about the state of their health or treatment.
 Quite simply, constantly relaying updates every evening does not allow that person a mental break from the cancer.
 Re-living the emotion time and time again is very destructive to that person's well being.